After Prostate Surgery

 - Being back to normal activities within 1-2 weeks

-- An early return of urinary control and sexual function
+- An early return of urinary control and sexual function based on preoperative function

 - A short period of catheterization